smartdevicelink/sdl_evolution/proposals/NNNN-control_frame_payloads_v1_0_0.md

 ## Proposed solution
 The proposed solution is to document all the payloads in the protocol spec.
 Because of the introduction of control frame payloads we will also have to bump the protocol version.

-All changes are documented as folowed:
+All changes are documented as followed:

 #### Payloads
 >Added: Protocol Version 5<br>